michael-hartmann/caps/docs/manual/manual.rst

 .. figure:: images/overview.pdf
    :scale: 100 %

    Experiments in the plane-sphere geometry.
-The blue area denotes the aspect ratios that are accessible using CaPS.
+The blue area indicates the aspect ratios that are accessible using CaPS.
 The inset depicts the plane-sphere geometry.